voyd-lang/voyd/reference/macros.md

   and produce the final ast
 -   Regular Macros: Expanded by a syntax macro

-At a high level, the pipeline looks something like this: `file.void -> parser + reader macros -> syntax macros -> ast (the core language)`
+At a high level, the pipeline looks something like this: `file.voyd -> parser + reader macros -> syntax macros -> ast (the core language)`